K4MOGELO/linux_dotfiles/README.md

 ## Synchronizing Configuration Files

-The `PushGithub.py` and `PullGithub.py` files are Python scripts designed to automate the process of synchronizing configuration files between your system and this repository. **PushGithub.py** copies configuration files from their respective locations on your system to the repository and pushes the updates to GitHub, ensuring your dotfiles repository remains current.
-Conversely, **PullGithub.py** pulls the latest changes from the GitHub repository and updates the configuration files on your system, ensuring your system configurations stay up-to-date with the repository.
+The `PushGithub.py` and `PullGithub.py` files are Python scripts designed to automate the process of synchronizing configuration files between your system and this repository. **PushGithub.py** copies configuration files from their respective locations on your system to the repository and pushes the updates to GitHub, Conversely, **PullGithub.py** pulls the latest changes from the GitHub repository and updates the configuration files on your system.

-The `config_paths.json` file contains the paths of the configuration files and directories, which both scripts import to determine where to copy files from and to.
-Adjust the paths in this file as needed for your specific setup.
+The `config_paths.json` file contains the paths of the configuration files and directories.

 ## Folders